Moving to Japan

-Working in Japan can be especially lucrative for expats, and many will find that despite the country’s reputation as one of the most expensive destinations in the world, competitive markets have made for beneficial deals and negotiable costs of living as of late.
+Working in Japan can be especially lucrative for expats.
+Many will find that despite the country’s reputation as one of the most expensive destinations in the world, competitive markets have made for beneficial deals and negotiable costs of living as of late.

 Great pride is taken in Japanese regional variations and specialities, making for a strangely differentiated experience at times.
 The country has an extremely well-developed infrastructure, with very efficient public transport systems, postal services, communications technology and road networks.

-Expats moving to Japan will be relieved to learn that it is an extremely safe country with very little crime.
+Expats moving to Japan will be relieved to learn that it's extremely safe with very little crime.
 New arrivals will find themselves immersed in a country that celebrates all things cultural, palatable, technological and fashionable, making Japan a rich and rewarding destination of choice.

 Population: About 127 million